 Now, that you have removed the tar from your shoe completely with a softener and solvent, wash it properly with soap and water.
 This particular step will remove any residue of solvent and softener.
 Next, dry it outside to remove all moisture.

-Learning how to get tar off shoes is really fun and easy.
+Learning how to get tar off shoes is really easy.
 Who would have thought that you can use some simple household items to remove the stubborn gunk away?
 Here are the simple steps.

 - First, scrape the tar away as much as you can with a blunt knife, plastic knife, or putty knife.